joonanlab/joonanlab.github.io/_pages/home.md

 We focus on:

-- Understanding noncoding mutations associated with developmental and neurological disorders.
+- Understanding rare mutations associated with rare and developmental disorders.
 - Leveraging single cell RNA sequencing to understand neurodevelopment and disorders.
 - Integrating epigenome and transcriptome data to better understand genetic heterogeneity in human disorders.